Worries mount for German 'Mittelstand' as election looms

 "The business situation is mixed.
 It's not bad but it's also not good - it's just mediocre," said Lutz Goebel, president of a German lobby group for family-run firms.

-Political uncertainty ahead of the election on September 22 is adding to the Mittelstand's concerns, although the center-left opposition seems unlikely to wrest power from Merkel.
+Political uncertainty ahead of the election on September 22 is adding to the Mittelstand's concerns, although the centre-left opposition seems unlikely to wrest power from Merkel.

 Mittelstand firms worry the tax increases the opposition Social Democrats (SPD) and Greens are calling for such as hiking the top income tax rate to 49 percent from 42 percent, could find their way into legislation over the next four years if one of these parties ends up in a coalition with Merkel.